...

 In Greece, it is most often served cold and straight-up as a digestive at the end of a meal.
 This is how we first experienced it, and we prefer it that way to this day.

-It also can be used in many different types of cocktails.
+You can also make many different types of cocktails with it.
 Check out our wide range of cocktail recipes below.

 Mastiha, Mastiha: A Unique Herbal Spirit from Greece

 Masthia spirits have gained much greater popularity in recent years.
 This is believed to be due to the trend of creating new and unique cocktails.
-Mastiha is seen more and more in bartending competitions worldwide.
+Mastiha is increasingly seen in bartending competitions worldwide.

-As a result, Mastiha can be easily found in most US liquor stores.
+As a result, you can easily find Mastiha in most US liquor stores.
 However, it is fun to bring back from Greece as it is comparatively inexpensive.
 We always grab some in the duty-free shops before we board the plane in Greece.
-A sweet grocery store on the main level at the Athens airport has a great selection of Masthiha liquor and other products.
-Our favorite place to pick some gifts and snacks for the trip home or a bottle or two to launch our visit.
+A sweet grocery store on the main level at the Athens airport has a great selection of Mastiha liquor and other products.
+Our favorite place to pick up some gifts and snacks for the trip home or a bottle or two to launch our visit.

-Places in the US to find Mastiha is Total Wine, or if you don’t want to go out and live in a large city, you can get some delivered often within an hour or two by Drizly.com (Drizly is an affiliate link, and we may earn a small commission if you order from them).
-Even Amazon.com has Mastiha Spirits for sale, as well as gum and spice.
+Places in the US to find Mastiha are Total Wine, or if you don’t want to go out and live in a large city, you can get some delivered often within an hour or two by Drizly.com (Drizly is an affiliate link, and we may earn a small commission if you order from them).
+Even Amazon.com sells Mastiha Spirits, as well as gum and spices.

 Mastiha, Mastiha: A Unique Herbal Spirit from Greece